kellenpetersen/kellenpetersen.github.io/_pages/contact.md

 author_profile: true
 ---

-If you want to discuss the possibility of a collaboration, some of my previous research projects or anything academic related, feel free to contact me at the following email adress :
+If you want to discuss the possibility of a collaboration, some of my previous research projects or anything academic related, feel free to contact me at the following email address :

 cedric@utstat.toronto.edu